JULY/AUGUST 2022 GRANGE NEWS

 There are contests that should be do-ables for any member, adult or junior; mail or females.

-neighbor , that crafty person at church.
+The contests are now open to non-members as well.
+So ask that talented family member that gifted neighbor , that crafty person at church.
 It shouldn’t be a problem for any Grange to have entries.
 Send your Grange’s report forms to Barb, and bring or send the contest entries to State Grange for judging.

+We’re always asking you for your input and suggestions to build the Family Activities Department.
 Send letters, emails, texts, phone calls with your ideas.
 But even better, take the opportunity to talk to us in Marshall at the State Grange convention.
 Hope to see you there!

-so much more.
+Autumn has to be the favorite season for so many people.
+Cooler weather, fresh apples and cider and so much more.
 It’s also a great time to appreciate the beauty of nature.
 The leaves are turning and this gives us a great opportunity to do a family outings.
 A walk through the woods or a park is not just scenic, it’s

 healthy!
 And it’s multi-generational.
 This might be of use as you take that walk through Michigan’s beauty!
 And after that walk, that apple cider will taste pretty darn good! (maybe with a donut)